City University of New York: 2000-2010: The rapid expansion and centralization of CUNY

 In response to the sweeping administrative actions called for in the “An Institution Adrift” report, the first decade of the 21st century was defined by rising institutional tensions created by exponential growth in CUNY's student enrollment, private fundraising campaigns, and program options under Chancellor Goldstein's direction.
 CUNY's enrollment of degree-credit students reached 220,727 in 2005 and 262,321 in 2010 as the university broadened its academic offerings.
 The university added more than 2,000 full-time faculty positions, opened new schools and programs, and expanded the university's fundraising efforts to help pay for them.

-Discord mounted between CUNY administrators, faculty and staff, and students as this unchecked growth and consolidation of decision-making authority gave way to "a system that increasingly became stratified by race and class" as well as the disproportionate increase of CUNY's adjunct teaching workforce.
-In response to this burgeoning labor crisis, PSC CUNY elected a “New Caucus” of progressive officers in 2000, replacing leadership that many rank-and-file organizers believed had not done enough to challenge austerity measures ushered in during the previous decade.
+PSC CUNY elected a “New Caucus” of progressive officers in 2000, replacing leadership that many rank-and-file organizers believed had not done enough to challenge austerity measures ushered in during the previous decade.
 Despite faculty and staff resistance to the rapid expansion of the university system and the high costs that came with it, the strain on CUNY's financial and personnel resources was only exacerbated by the Great Recession of 2008.

 By 2011, nearly six of ten full-time undergraduates qualified for a tuition-free education at CUNY due in large measure to state, federal and CUNY financial aid programs.
 Fundraising increased from $35 million in 2000 to more than $200 million in 2012.